 This approach is further developed in Chronicles, where a parallel pericope to 1 Kgs 8:10–11 appears twice—first in the corresponding sequence after the ark is brought into the Temple (2 Chr 5:11–14) and again following Solomon’s prayer, with the added detail of fire descending from heaven (2 Chr 7:1–3).
 This latter detail clearly alludes to the Priestly narrative (cf. Lev 9:24).

-It seems that the well-known approach found in the Book of Chronicles—revising the ancient historical narrative to align with Torah laws and incorporating Priestly language and terminology—can already be observed in a series of additions likely introduced during the book’s development and transmission.
+It seems that the well-known approach found in the Book of Chronicles—revising the ancient historical narrative to align with Torah laws and incorporating Priestly language and terminology—can already be observed in the Book of Kings, in a series of additions that were likely introduced during the book’s development and transmission.
 In the case discussed in this section, a set of Priestly additions was made at a relatively early stage, before the main textual branches diverged.
 Consequently, these additions are present in all major versions.

 Conclusions